evendis/pt_logger/README.md

     PtLogger.log("logging a message to PT:123456 (i.e. this will be added to Pivotal Tracker story number 123456)") PtLogger.log("alternatively #78910 (i.e. this will be added to Pivotal Tracker story number 78910)")

+## How to conditionally log a message

+The <tt>log_if</tt> method can be used to log only if the <tt>condition</tt> is true.

+The message to log can be constructed in a block, which is handy because this will only be called if the condition is true:

+    condition = log_only_if_this == true
+    PtLogger.log_if( condition ) do
+      "evaluate the message to log here with implicit PT:123456 story id" end

+The message to log can also be provided as a parameter:

+    PtLogger.log_if( condition, "the message to log with implicit PT:123456 story id" )

+Explicit story IDs can also be provided separately from the message:

+    story_id = 123456
+    PtLogger.log_if( condition, "the message to log", story_id )
+    PtLogger.log_if( condition, story_id ) do
+      "the message to log"
+    end